 As a learning organisation, LVCT Health’s capacity has been built through organisational development experiences and a broad range of partnerships with national and international stakeholders.
-LVCT Health utilises its expertise and growth experiences to build capacities of organisations in Kenya and the sub-Sahara region through our robust and replicable Timisha model (Timisha is Kiswahili for to fulfil) based on the WHO and other health and community systems strengthening frameworks.
+LVCT Health utilises its expertise and growth experiences to build capacities of organisations in Kenya and the sub-Sahara region through our robust and replicable Timisha model (Timisha is a Swahili word for ‘to fulfil’) based on the WHO and other health and community systems strengthening frameworks.
 Timisha includes organisational, financial and technical capacity building with requisite sub-granting.

 Areas of capacity building competencies include